 How Do You Calculate Total Magnification?

-One of the most often asked questions is how magnification completely works when it comes to microscopes.
-How can you figure out how much magnification it has?
+One of the most often-asked questions is how Magnification works in microscopes.
+How can you figure out how much Magnification a microscope has?

-If you’re ever wondering how to compute the total magnification of a dissecting microscope, then you’re on the right page!
+If you’ve ever wondered how to compute the total Magnification of a dissecting microscope, you’re on the right page!

 How Do You Calculate Total Magnification?

-To calculate the total magnification, you need to multiply the ocular lens magnification and the objective lens’s magnification.
+To calculate the total Magnification, you must multiply the ocular lens’s Magnification by the objective lens’s.
 So, it would help if you magnified the power of the objective lens and the eyepiece.
-For example, a 10x objective lens used with a 20x eyepiece will result in a 200x total magnification, while a 10x ocular and a 40x objective would give a 400x total magnification.
-Magnification can be 4X, 10X, 20X, 40X, 100X, etc. The highest total magnification for a compound light microscope is 1000x.
+For example, a 10x objective lens with a 20x eyepiece will result in a 200x total magnification, while a 10x ocular and a 40x objective would give a 400x total magnification.
+Magnification can be 4X, 10X, 20X, 40X, 100X, etc. The highest total Magnification for a compound light microscope is 1000x.

 magnification table formula calculation

-You multiply the ocular lens magnification with the objective lens magnification to get the overall magnification.
-You’ll need to know the types and sizes of lenses in your microscope to find out how to achieve this.
+You multiply the ocular lens magnification with the objective lens magnification to get the overall Magnification.
+To achieve this, you’ll need to know the size of the lenses in your microscope.

 This calculation is simple, but it will only give you a number representing the size of an object under observation.
 To see it, you will also need to use a light source and perhaps stain or dye, depending on what you are looking at under your microscope.